 How to Grow Camellias from Seed

 Growing Camellias from seed is much slower than other propagation methods, taking many years to bloom, if at all.
 Camellia fruit or seeds ripen at various times depending on their location and variety.
 Most, however, are ready to harvest in fall.
 Mature Camellia seedpods turn brown and crack open.
-Once this occurs, collect the mature seedpods and soak the seeds for about 12 hours prior to planting.
+Once this occurs, collect the mature seedpods and soak the seeds for about 12 hours before planting.
 Do not allow fruit (seeds) to dry out.
 They should be planted as soon as possible.

 Seeds can be germinated faster by placing them in a plastic bag and covered with sphagnum moss, which should be misted until moist.
 They will usually germinate within a month or so, at which time you should notice small taproots.
-Prior to planting these in pots, snip off some of the taproots.
+Before planting these in pots, snip off some of the taproots.
 Continue to keep them moist when planted and place the pots in a warm location with bright, indirect light.

 Additional Propagation Methods

 Grafting is a bit more complicated, requiring slightly more skill than the average gardener may have.
-Therefore, layering is preferable.
+Therefore, the layering is preferable.

 Growing Conditions and General Care